How to Connect to Trusted Mobile Hosts with URL Whitelisting on Android & iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Add a list of approved, trusted website on Mobile apps using Appdome
+How to Implement Add a list of approved, trusted website in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Add a list of approved, trusted website without an SDK or gateway: